jasongoodwin/topics/README.md

 There are currently some awaits but this can be parallelized to keep the core thread free.

 ### Connection Leaks!
 [FIXED]
-Any subscriptions are cleaned up - can be made a bit more effifient but it's O(n) on number of topics to clean up.
+Any subscriptions are cleaned up - can be made a bit more efficient - it's O(n) on number of topics to clean up.
 Drop is implemented to print to demonstrate this works as expected.

+### Empty topic leak
+When cleaning up subscriptions, topics should be emptied.

 ### QUIT should disconnect
 QUIT is partially implemented now.